-The bq2461x is a stand-alone, integrated Li-ion or Li-polymer battery charger that accommodates USB applications with a minimum input voltage of 4.7 V. It employs a switched-mode synchronous buck PWM controller with constant switching frequency.
-The device controls external switches to prevent battery discharge back to the input, to connect the adapter to the system, and to connect the battery to the system using 6-V gate drives for better system efficiency.
+The bq2461x device is a stand-alone, integrated Li-ion or Li-polymer battery charger.
+The device employs a switched-mode synchronous buck PWM controller with constant switching frequency.
+The device controls external switches to prevent battery discharge back to the input, connect the adapter to the system, and connect the battery to the system using 6-V gate drives for better system efficiency.
 The bq2461x features Dynamic Power Management (DPM) which reduces battery charge current when the input power limit is reached to avoid overloading the AC adapter when supplying current to the system and the battery charger simultaneously.
-A highly accurate current sense amplifier enables precise measurement of input current from the AC adapter to monitor the overall system power.
+A highly accurate current-sense amplifier enables precise measurement of input current from the AC adapter to monitor the overall system power.
 The input current limit can be configured through the ACSET pin of the device.

 The bq2461x has a battery detect scheme that allows it to automatically detect the presence and absence of a battery.
-When the battery is detected, charging begins in one of three phases (depending upon battery voltage): precharge, constant current (fast charge current regulation), and constant voltage (fast charge voltage regulation).
+When the battery is detected, charging begins in one of three phases (depending upon battery voltage): precharge, constant current (fast-charge current regulation), and constant voltage (fast-charge voltage regulation).
 The device will terminate charging when the termination current threshold has been reached and will begin a recharge cycle when the battery voltage has dropped below the recharge threshold (V{RECHG}).
 Precharge, constant current, and termination current can be configured through the ISET1 and ISET2 pins, allowing for flexibility in battery charging profile.
-During charging, the integrated fault monitors of the device, such as battery overvoltage protection, battery short detection (V{BATSHT}), thermal shutdown (internal T{SHUT} and TS pin), safety timer expiration (TTC pin), and input voltage protection (V{ACOV}), ensure battery safety.
+During charging, the integrated fault monitors of the device, such as battery overvoltage protection, battery short detection (V{BATSHT}), thermal shutdown (internal T{SHUT} and T{SHUT}